alexeysp11/delivery-service-csharp/docs/backend/authbackend.md

 Read this in other languages: [English](authbackend.md), [Russian/Русский](authbackend.ru.md).

-`authbackend` - backend for authentication service.
+`authbackend` - backend service that is responsible for managing user login and authentication.

 ## Service requirements and description